Dr. Thomas G. Ksiazek - DVM 1970

 2015 Distinguished Alumnus Award

-Dr. Thomas G. Ksiazek, Galveston, Texas, is the recipient of the 2015 Distinguished Alumnus Award from the Kansas State University College of Veterinary Medicine and Veterinary Medical Alumni Association.
+Dr. Thomas G. Ksiazek, Galveston, Texas, was the recipient of the 2015 Distinguished Alumnus Award from the Kansas State University College of Veterinary Medicine and Veterinary Medical Alumni Association.
 This award recognizes Dr. Ksiazek for his outstanding achievements, humanitarian service and contributions to the veterinary profession.
-This award is presented during the 77th Annual Conference for Veterinarians on June 7.
+The award was presented during the 77th Annual Conference for Veterinarians on June 7, 2015.

 Dr. Ksiazek is currently director of high containment laboratory operations for the Galveston National Laboratory at the University of Texas Medical Branch.
 He is also director of the National Biodefense Training Center and a world-renowned virus expert with 40 years of experience on the front lines of some of the worst outbreaks the world has ever seen.
 In August 2014, he led the U.S. Centers for Disease Control and Prevention Ebola outbreak control operations, assisting the government of Sierra Leone in Africa.

 Prior to that, Dr. Ksiazek was the chief of the Special Pathogens Branch, Division of Viral and Rickettsial Diseases, National Center for Infectious Diseases, Centers for Disease Control, in Atlanta, Georgia.
 He had been in the Special Pathogens Branch at the CDC since 1991 after retiring from the U.S. Army as Lieutenant Colonel with 20 years of active duty service.